page last edited on 31 October 2016

 The HST is collected in five of the ten Canadian provinces: New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario and Prince Edward Island.
 In HST provinces, the HST includes the GST and a provincial portion of tax.
 This tax is charged as one tax, and isn’t broken into federal and provincial portions.

 The three territories of Canada (Yukon, Northwest Territories and Nunavut) and province of Alberta do not have territorial sales taxes and collect the GST only.

-Taxes for Canada can be set up manually in X-Cart using the Canadian Taxes addon.
-X-Cart Canadian taxes addon comes with the predefined privincial tax rates and automatically displays the correct tax name to a customer at checkout based on the customer’s province.
-A store admin can edit tax rates for each province if necessary and also set several taxes for a province based on customer memberships.
+Canadian Taxes - an addon for manual configuration of Canadian taxes (GST, PST, QST or HST).
+The addon comes with the privincial tax rates pre-configured and automatically displays the correct tax name to a customer at checkout based on the customer’s province.
+If required, a store administrator can edit the tax rates for each province, as well as set several taxes for a province based on customer memberships.
 See the Canadian Taxes addon manual.